How To Improve Your Food Photography Composition

 2. The Rule Of Thirds

-The rule of thirds is basically a grid composed of nine squares and four grid lines.
-Your camera may have a grid option within the menu to help guide you.
+Your camera should have a grid overlay option within the menu that you can turn on to help you.
 Or, if you shoot tethered, you can use a grid overlay within your editing software.

 See the two image examples below to show you the grid and how the rule of thirds works.